 Welcome to my blog.
-I’m Marése O’Sullivan, an Irish journalist and digital content producer, currently based in London, England.
+I’m Marése O’Sullivan, an Irish journalist and digital content producer.

 I’ve always adored writing, so I’ve worked in journalism, editing fiction/non-fiction and presenting.
 My blog is about words in every way: whether it’s a review of a show I’ve seen or a book I’ve read, my thoughts on the process of writing, interviews with authors, a fantastic quote or just a poem I’ve put together.
 I also love photography and travelling, so there are plenty of snaps too!